11 Foods To Buy On A Cheap Budget

 If there was ever a great deal on fruits, it’s bananas, right?
 Mark and I pile them high weekly when we pick up milk at the grocery store for his cold cereal.
 I’m sure people wonder why we buy so many, but I also like them in smoothies and on ice cream.
 Life is good with a bowl of ice cream and bananas.
 They’ve got to be one of the cheapest fruit options out there.

 Costco, Walmart, and Smiths sell them for about $.49 per pound all year long.
 We love apples of all kinds, but most of those start at $1.59 and above, when in season.
 It seems like an apple costs about $1.00 each or more.
-Bananas are our go-to fruit and provide valuable fiber and its related health benefits.
-They make a great snack rather than candy or calorie-laden crackers.
+Bananas are our go-to fruit, providing valuable fiber and its related health benefits.
+They make a great snack, especially compared to candy or calorie-laden crackers.

 6. Spinach